viktormiok/DNAmethyl-miRNA_OSCC/README.md

 # Material and methods

 We used the Infinium array-based methylation assay to assess the genome-wide methylation status at the single-CpG-site level of DNA purified from archived OSCC tissue samples.
-After quality control, filtering out poorly performing probes and normalization of data, we identified the differentially methylated microRNA loci.
+After quality control, filtering out poorly performing probes, and normalization of data, we identified the differentially methylated microRNA loci.
 We performed a literature-based analysis of OSCC transcriptomic data to identify the predicted target genes for each microRNA, followed by individual network and pathway enrichment analyses.

+# Results

+The analysis of Infinium methylation array data revealed 1469 differentially hypomethylated loci, 4 of which were of interest, namely hsa-microRNA-124-3, hsa-microRNA-24-1, hsa-microRNA-769, and hsa-microRNA-4500.
+Network and pathway enrichment analyses revealed multiple pathways modulated through DNA methylation-microRNA expression axes.

 # Reference